joshlay/tuned-amdgpu/README.md

 ## Config

-The playbook will render this config file: `/etc/tuned/amdgpu-profile-vars.conf`
+The playbook will render/make effective this config file: `/etc/tuned/amdgpu-profile-vars.conf`

 Here is a preview: